salahnomad/salahnomad.github.io/content/money-freedom/olive-grove-economy/index.md

         Multiple automated income streams: 5
 {{< /mermaid >}}

+{{< testimonial-card
+    author="Lena Kowalski"
+    role="Freelance UX Designer & Digital Nomad"
+    source="Remote Work Journey, Bali & Lisbon" >}}
+The {{< glossary-link "Olive Grove Economy" >}} completely transformed my financial reality.
+I went from constant invoice chasing to having 8 months of runway and 42% of my income coming from digital products.
+Starting with a simple $27 Figma template, I now have 5 digital assets generating recurring revenue.
+The framework gave me the courage to say no to draining clients and focus on work that actually matters.
+My Root Depth Ratio went from 0.05 to 0.42 in 14 months.
+{{< /testimonial-card >}}

 ## How Can You Start Building Your Olive Grove This Week?

 **Begin with the 7-Day Gardener Challenge—small, actionable steps that immediately start transforming your financial foundation from fragile to resilient.**